 There were occasional conflicts, small things perhaps but they were indicative of an underlying cultural tension.
 The students were generally keen to explore new ideas and to hear about and understand my life in Europe, but a few of them also maintained firm barriers.
 A Tunisian science teacher had suggested to his class that they should look up the works of Charles Darwin since evolution was an important field in biology.
 Following a student complaint to the highest religious authority in the country, the teacher was immediately fired from his job and given seven days to leave the country.
 One day I took a cassette into the class to provide some gentle background music for a test they had to do.
 A student called me out on this saying it was forbidden, haram, to play music, and his opinion carried since no other student dared contradict him.
 Another student, who I knew to be generally a very playful type of person, came into the class and greeted me one morning with “Death to America!”

 I was living in Salalah for ten months continuously and then had July and August free to fly back to Europe.
 I took trips to Bologna, to Freiburg in Germany, and on one occasion visited the university in Surrey for a few days.
-It wasn’t a wild lifestyle, but it was the first time I actually had a bank balance that was growing rather than returning to zero at the end of each month.
-This was the first time I could choose what, where, and when to eat, or to buy clothes or to buy camera film, just on a whim maybe, the first time ever.
+It wasn’t a wild lifestyle, but it was the first time I had a bank balance that was actually growing rather than returning to zero at the end of each month.
+This was the first time I could choose what, where, and when to eat, or to buy clothes or to buy camera film, just on a whim maybe, it was the first time ever.

 On the other hand, I was on my own.
 In 1998 I returned to Oman via Paris and stayed four nights in a small hotel in the Marais area.
 I don’t know if the taxi driver who dropped me off at the hotel knew in advance what he was doing, but when I asked him the fare in French he seemed to say, “Ils … cent trente francs.”
 I paid him a hundred and thirty, when he must really have said, “Ils sont trente francs”.
 I was a hundred francs down on the first day.